 Not as scary as it first appeared

 Our usage data told the story of our transition.
-By the end of our first month, more than a thousand financial advisors had activated the Grapevine6 (now Seismic LiveSocial) platform.
+By the end of our first month, more than a thousand financial advisors had activated the Grapevine6 (now Seismic LiveSocial) platform and implemented their own social selling strategy.
 Within five months, that number grew to 1,500 active users.
 The new platform delivered what our financial advisors had demanded for years—highly relevant and timely content that was unique to each of them.

 In a world where technology might gather dust on the shelf, we were able to earn a place in the business-building routines of our advisors and continue to build from there.